exoplatform/exo-documentation/docs/GettingStarted.rst

 |image244|

-.. note:: If the link doesn't contain any image, the following default image appears as a preview
+.. note:: If the link doesn't contain any image or isn't recognized, the following default image appears as a preview
 			|image245|

 Video Links preview :